sonata-project/SonataAdminBundle/Resources/doc/reference/security.rst

 Usage
 ~~~~~

-Everytime you create a new ``Admin`` class, you should start with the command
+Every time you create a new ``Admin`` class, you should start with the command
 ``php app/console sonata:admin:setup-acl`` so the ACL database will be updated
 with the latest roles and permissions.